-Here's everything you need to know, including card options, fees, restrictions and tips for approval
+Considering a balance transfer to a Citi credit card?
+Here’s everything you need to know, including card options, fees, restrictions and tips for improving your chances of approval.

 Here’s what you need to know, from the balance transfer cards Citi offers to fees, restrictions and your chances for approval.